Lachlan Kennedy

 Lachlan Kennedy is an Australian journalist and news presenter.

-He is best known for his work at Network 10.
+Career

 After graduating from the Australian National University in 2007, he joined Southern Cross Ten in Canberra where he presented Southern Cross News updates for southern parts of New South Wales and Central Australia.

 In 2008, Kennedy moved over to WIN Television in Canberra where he worked on the local WIN News bulletin as the lead political reporter, sports presenter and chief of staff.
 Kennedy left WIN Television in 2010.

 Following his departure from WIN, Kennedy joined Network 10 as a reporter in 2010.
-He was promoted to being the network's United States bureau correspondent in 2013.
+He was appointed the network's United States bureau correspondent in 2013.